 Breast Lift FAQs

-Depending on the type of breast lift performed, and the extent of correction, Dr. Gill’s breast lift procedure will take between two and three hours to perform.
+Depending on the type of breast lift performed, and the extent of correction, Dr. Ross’s breast lift procedure will take between two and three hours to perform.

 The recovery period after a breast lift will take about a week.
 Swelling and bruising are also common over the first few weeks.

 Most patients feel well enough to return to work in one week, while exercise should be postponed for four weeks.

 Yes, the breast lift procedure will result in scars along the incision lines.
-Dr. Gill minimizes scarring through meticulous, innovative suturing techniques.
+Dr. Ross minimizes scarring through meticulous, innovative suturing techniques.
 Over time, the breast lift scars will fade.
 Scars can be well concealed, however, underneath clothing and swimwear.

 The benefits from a breast lift are long-lasting.
 However, breast tissue will continue to be affected by gravity and the aging process.
 Therefore, the results from a breast lift may change slightly over time.